How I spent my summer “vacation”

 “Oh, it must be so exciting!”

-That’s what people say after I’ve told them it’s for work.
+That’s what people say after I’ve told them I don’t need a vacation loan because it’s for work.

 “Well, it’s better than sitting in a cube.”